aerialviews007/klipper/docs/Config_Reference.md

 ## [bed_tilt]

 Bed tilt compensation.
-One may define a [bed_tilt] config section to enable move transformations that account for a tilted bed.
+One may define a bed_tilt config section to enable move transformations that account for a tilted bed.
+Note that bed_mesh and bed_tilt are incompatible; both cannot be defined.

 ```
 [bed_tilt]